Centre here to listen to provinces’ stance, finance minister tells inaugural meeting of 11th NFC

 State broadcaster PTV shared images from the meeting on social media platform X, which showed Aurangzeb greeting Sindh Chief Minister Murad Ali Shah and Khyber Pakhtunkhwa Chief Minister Sohail Afridi.

 According to a handout issued by the finance ministry, he made the comments in his opening remarks.
-The minister is chairing the meeting as negotiations for the sharing of federal divisible resources between the Centre and the provinces formally begin.
+The minister chaired the meeting as negotiations for the sharing of federal divisible resources between the Centre and the provinces formally began.

 The press release said that at the outset of the meeting, the minister stressed that it had provided an opportunity for mutual cooperation, upholding constitutional responsibility.